 When you're finished enjoying summer swims and backyard lounging, it's time to prepare your pool for its off-season.
-A proper pool closing isn't just routine, it's essential.
+A proper pool closing isn't just routine; it's essential.
 Without it, your pool could suffer costly damage from harsh Minnesota winters.
 Whether you're the DIY type or prefer to leave it to the pros, this guide will walk you through each important step.

-And if it sounds like a bit too much?
+And if it sounds a bit too much?
 No worries— Royal Pool & Spa has been winterizing Twin Cities pools since 1988.
 We're always here to help protect your investment.

 Step-by-Step Guide to Closing Your Pool for Winter